It’s plain to see that we’re all in on inbound call leads.

 People don’t call your business just because there’s a phone number visible, they call your business because they prefer a more humanised experience.

 Who can blame them?
 Businesspeople receive and send an average of 115 emails a day.
 And the vast majority of them are perceived as spam.

 Allowing individuals access to request a call back is a win-win situation for both parties.

-Not only can your visitors gain from a personalised experience over the phone, it gives you time to understand the market in which your lead is calling you from.
-Allowing you to tailor a pragmatic approach, which in turn will help secure a growth in conversions.
+Not only can your visitors gain from a personalised experience over the phone, but it also gives you time to understand the market in which your lead is calling you from.
+Allowing you to tailor a pragmatic approach, which in turn will help secure growth in conversions.

 4. Make your CTA a Phone Number